bongaquino/k8s-secupi-gateway/infra-aws/amplify/README.md

 # AWS Amplify Module

-This module provisions and manages AWS Amplify applications for hosting React/Vite applications in the Koneksi infrastructure, with full CI/CD pipeline integration and multi-environment support.
+This module provisions and manages AWS Amplify applications for hosting React/Vite applications in the bongaquino infrastructure, with full CI/CD pipeline integration and multi-environment support.

 ## Overview